lumiknit/vscode-emacs-friendly/README.md

+# vscode-emacs-more-friendly

+This plugin is a fork of the vscode extension by [lfs](https://github.com/SebastianZaha/vscode-emacs-friendly).

+Changes:

+* C-d, backspace, delete to delete a character/region and exit mark mode
+* M-g M-g to jump to line as M-g g

+The following is the original README.md.

+---

 # vscode-emacs-friendly

 This plugin provides emacs keybindings and workflow for Visual Studio Code and is a fork of the great vscode extension by [hiro-sun](https://github.com/hiro-sun/vscode-emacs).